 These textures have been run through Paint Shop Pro's "rusty metal" filter enough times to qualify as the only serious amount of work that went into Juggernaut.

 First of all, I'd like to state that Quake 2 is my favorite game in the universe.
 I have over 1,000 simulated hours of strogg combat under my belt, and since 1998 a small portion of my brain has been designated as an imaginary game server where id software takes on the Transformers in an epic team deathmatch that I can see whenever I close my eyes.
-In between thinking and dreaming about Quake 2 I have also tragically played through 95% of the horrible custom levels available for the game, which is definitely a testament to either my love of Quake 2 or my fucked-up masochistic tendencies.
-For the sake of completeness I knew I had to play the Juggernaut mission pack, even though it was clearly the final soul-crushing float in the parade of childhood* memory rape that is user-created Quake 2 levels. (* technically I was 15 when I started playing Q2, but I was a very saucy and immature 15-year-old)
+In between thinking and dreaming about Quake 2 I have also tragically played through 95% of the horrible custom levels available for the game, which is definitely a testament to either my love of Quake 2 or my masochistic tendencies.
+For the sake of completeness I knew I had to play the Juggernaut mission pack.

 A joint venture between Canopy Games and the forces of hell allowed Juggernaut to ship a mere 2 months after the release of Quake 2.
-If this was just another run-of-the-mill bad game I would simply dismiss it (with the requisite gay little hand gesture) as needing more work and maybe a few snowboarding levels, but in Juggernaut's case the imposed two month deadline was actually a blessing, as there is nothing in these 26 maps to indicate that the developers were striving to create anything but pure evil.
+If this was just another run-of-the-mill bad game I would simply dismiss it as needing more work and maybe a few snowboarding levels, but in Juggernaut's case the imposed two month deadline was actually a blessing, as there is nothing in these 26 maps to indicate that the developers were striving to create anything but pure evil.
 Incidentally, most of the game's $100 development budget went towards buying kittens and promptly torturing them to death in front of horrified children at the local mall.

-I liked the title of this mission pack because it instantly evoked the image of an enormous pair of female breasts in a way that made my sexual frustration slightly less painful by combining it with Quake 2.
+I liked Juggernaut for Quake 2's title because it succinctly conveys that the mission pack is called Juggernaut and is for Quake 2.
 After that it was all downhill, though.
 The substandard level design comes off looking like the future as envisioned by people from the 80's, or possibly the 80's as envisioned by people from the future.
 If Juggernaut wasn't made by inhuman motherfucking cyborgs I'd probably go into a speech about how just because a game has a sci-fi theme doesn't mean it has to look like a bad Full Moon Pictures rip-off of Alien.
 Instead I guess I'll discuss the new weapons and enemies.

 Haha, just kidding.
 Juggernaut doesn't have any new weapons or enemies.
-I made that part up.
 Just so this paragraph isn't a total loss, though, here are some of Canopy Games' edgy reinterpretations of Quake 2's stock models.
 These, sadly, are all too real.

 I call the modeller's startling new vision of this monster "Gorillasaurus" in lieu of any discernable features or a more kickass name that isn't Bruce Campbell.
 This is by far the easiest review screenshot I've ever had to take, as there are literally 20 of these in every room.

-I think this one is supposed to be all badass because it was made by prison inmates out of toilet paper and stolen cafeteria trays.
+This looks like the sort of weapon prison inmates make out of toilet paper and stolen cafeteria trays.
 I just hope this means that the creators of this game are currently incarcerated, since I doubt there is a handgun large enough to make me feel safe in a world where deranged shitfuckers like the Canopy Games staff are free to walk the streets.